 Fortification Is a No-No for Hemochromatosis

-The popular practice of fortifying packaged breakfast crunchies with iron began over sixty years ago with the best of intentions, but has backfired at least in the case of people who must avoid added iron.
+The popular practice of fortifying packaged breakfast crunchies with iron began over sixty years ago with the best of intentions.
+But it's backfired for people who must avoid added iron.
 Under various disguises (see the list to the right), iron is added to almost all prepackaged grain products, so you'll find it in pretty much everything made with flour, whether wheat-based or gluten-free.
 Even doughnuts and pie crust are enriched with iron these days!

 And we did it.
 We found them - cold breakfast cereals that had no added iron.
-There weren't many—the list is short and sweet—but at least we found a few basic choices that carry us through those times when we just want to pour, eat and run without worry of overloading on iron.
+There weren't many—the list is short and sweet—but at least we found a few basic choices that carry us through those times when we just want to eat and run without worrying about overloading on iron.
 I've listed them below.

 Watch Out For: